Friday, October 5th

-It’s time to up your level - not with a new trick, but with a new understanding for how bodies work, and increase your practice or teaching skills.
-We will explore essential joint biomechanics, strength and conditioning fundamentals, neurology, injury patterns, research behind flexibility, and more - all geared towards increased efficiency, increased capability, and injury prevention.
+It’s time to up your level - not with a new trick, but with a new understanding of how bodies work and increase your practice or teaching skills.
+We will explore essential joint biomechanics, strength and conditioning fundamentals, neurology, injury patterns, the research behind flexibility, and more - all geared towards increased efficiency, increased capability, and injury prevention.
 This workshop is beneficial for all practitioners interested in getting the most out of their bodies and teachers looking to take their instruction to a far deeper and more informed level.
 If knowledge is power this workshop is steroids.

 3) The Art of Zenthai Shiatsu Gwyn Williams

 Where are you focusing your intention and attention?
-Are you relaxed ?
+Are you relaxed?

 If this is a conversation between two ..what are you really listening to?